vgkids/sword_and_claw/_posts/2018-04-17-framing-bias.md

 >As a sales person, that means I want to frame my pitches as avoiding losses.
 But as a decision maker, I want to reframe any question in both terms of loss and gain, to account for my own biases.
 >
->It would be interesting to A/B test marketing messages to see if this continues to prove itself out.
+>It will be interesting to A/B test marketing messages to see if this proves itself out.
 >
 >James